-Let’s talk about WiFi.
-You may find it indispensable, especially when you travel abroad and don’t want to pay extra for mobile data.
+WiFi is indispensable when you travel abroad and don’t want to pay extra for mobile data.
 But are are you sure that the wireless hotspot provided in your hotel room is safe to use?
-What if I told you that by using unsecured WiFi you could end up exposing your banking details or getting your identity stolen by a cyber criminal?
-Most likely, you haven’t even thought about it.
+By using unsecured WiFi, you could end up exposing your banking details or getting your identity stolen by a cyber criminal.

 While free WiFi is nice to have while enjoying a double espresso in your favorite coffee shop, it comes as an absolute necessity when visiting foreign countries, both for business and leisure.
 In fact, many travelers consider fast wireless Internet access more important than room service, good breakfast, or hotel’s location, according to a study.